 Is Apple Inc. (AAPL) A Smart Long-Term Buy?

-Saturna Capital Corporation, an investment management firm, published its fourth-quarter 2020 ‘Amana Mutual Funds Trust’ Investor Letter – a copy of which can be downloaded here.
-In the past year, a return of 13.95% was recorded by Amana Income Fund, 32.86% by Amana Growth Fund, 21.26% by Amana Developing World Fund, and 5.35% by Amana Participation Fund.
-You can view each fund’s top 5 holdings to have a peek at their top bets for 2021.
+Alger, an investment management firm, published its ‘Alger Spectra Fund’ fourth quarter 2020 investor letter – a copy of which can be downloaded here.
+In the letter, the fund highlighted their largest portfolio sector weightings, which is in Information Technology and Consumer Discretionary sector, with their comments on notable companies.
+The Communication Services sector together with the Industrial sector is where they achieved the largest chunk of their returns.
+You can view the fund’s top 5 holdings to have a peek at their top bets for 2021.

-Saturna Capital Corporation, in their Q4 2020 investor letter, mentioned Apple Inc. (NASDAQ: AAPL) and emphasized their views on the company.
-Apple Inc. is a California-based technology company.
-It currently has an $2.03 trillion market capitalization.
-Since the beginning of the year, AAPL is down -8.75%, while its 12-month gains is still up 75.85%.
-As of March 9, 2021, the stock closed at $121.09 per share.
+Alger Spectra Fund, in their Q4 2020 investor letter, mentioned Apple Inc. (NASDAQ: AAPL) and emphasized their views on the company.
+Apple Inc. is a California-based technology company that currently has a $2.08 trillion market capitalization.
+Since the beginning of the year, AAPL delivered a -6.56% return, but its 12-month gains are still up by 104.76%.
+As of March 15, 2021, the stock closed at $123.99 per share.

-Here is what Saturna Capital Corporation has to say about Apple Inc. in their Q4 2020 investor letter:
+Here is what Alger Spectra Fund has to say about Apple Inc. in their Q4 2020 investor letter:

-"Leading the pack, Apple claimed the top spot among Fund contributors.
-More than once we have read Apple obituaries, but we believe the company’s combination of hardware and services will continue to drive the business for years to come, and we look forward to improved availability for the iPhone 12."
+"Apple is a leading technology provider in telecommunications, computing and services.
+Apple's iOS operating system is the company's unique intellectual property and competitive strength.
+This software drives extremely tight engagement with consumers and enterprises.
+This tight engagement is facilitating significant growth in high-margin services like music, apps, and Apple Pay.
+The company's continued development of these high margin services and earnings streams from wearable devices such as the Apple Watch as well the introduction of 5G phones continued to support the performance of Apple shares during the quarter."

 The top 10 stocks among hedge funds returned 231.2% between 2015 and 2020, and outperformed the S&P 500 Index ETFs by more than 126 percentage points.
 We know it sounds unbelievable.
 You have been dismissing our articles about top hedge fund stocks mostly because you were fed biased information by other media outlets about hedge funds’ poor performance.
 You could have doubled the size of your nest egg by investing in the top hedge fund stocks instead of dumb S&P 500 ETFs.
 Here you can watch our video about the top 5 hedge fund stocks right now.
 All of these stocks had positive returns in 2020.